 What's harassment?

-Harassment is hurtful behaviour involving repeated words, actions or gestures that are hostile or unwanted.
+Harassment manifests itself through hurtful behaviour involving repeated words, actions or gestures that are hostile or unwanted.
 Such behaviour attacks a person's dignity or psychological or physical integrity and creates a destructive environment for the person.